 They've had that document for the entire time they've had the laptop.

-The the investigators that looked at it figured it out and said, okay, we have to go hunt this thing down.
+The investigators that looked at it figured it out and said, okay, we have to go hunt this thing down.

 Where did it come from?

-And the reason I'm sure our audience is saying, well, why doesn't Cash comment on the specific bullet points in the document?
+And the reason, I'm sure our audience is saying, well, why doesn't Cash comment on the specific bullet points in the document?

 Because I don't want the FBI showing up at my door saying you were talking about classified information.